18 flight routes operationalised under UDAN on Sunday

-New Delhi, March 28 (IANS) In a major development in terms of regional connectivity, a total of 18 flight routes were operationalised under the UDAN scheme on Sunday.
+New Delhi: In a major development in terms of regional connectivity, a total of 18 flight routes were operationalised under the UDAN scheme on Sunday.

 With this, over 343 routes have been operationalised under UDAN - Regional Connectivity Scheme (RCS).